 Additionally, there are materials pertaining to Eva Henderson, such as correspondence with pioneer relatives in Oklahoma, books, certificates, photos, and other items related to her educational and professional osteopath activities in Oklahoma and Arizona.
-Minnie Stevens materials include a musical composition, a diary, photos, and typescripts on Oklahoma land claim shanties.
+Materials relating to Minnie Stevens in the collection include musical compositions, a diary, photos, and typescripts on Oklahoma land claim shanties.

 Personal and business activities of Chinese merchants in Patagonia are documented by files of Woo Ben, Louis Kang, Sam Thomas, and Tom Wegin and include holograph notebooks and letters in Chinese characters, and printed items concerned with fortune-telling, literature, philosophy, and medicine.
 These materials were found in the leased section of the Henderson store.

 Most material is in English, some in Chinese.